 Since Theobromine is 10 times weaker than caffeine, studies have found that it will not get in the way of someone trying to get a good night’s sleep.

-In some cases it has even shown that taking theobromine resulted in a better quality of sleep, as people experienced a lot less restlessness and even found that they didn’t wake up randomly in the middle of the night; something caffeine users are more than aware of happening; especially when drinking things like coffee to close to bedtime.
+In some cases it has even been shown that taking theobromine resulted in a better quality of sleep, as people experienced a lot less restlessness and even found that they didn’t wake up randomly in the middle of the night; something caffeine users are more than aware of happening; especially when drinking things like coffee to close to bedtime.

 Which foods contain Theobromine?

-Theobromine has probably been in our bodies at least once in our lifetime, perhaps it even a part of your day to day eating and drinking habits – this is because it is found in so many popular food products.
+Theobromine has probably been in our bodies at least once in our lifetime, perhaps it even a part of your day-to-day eating and drinking habits - this is because it is found in so many popular food products.

 Here are the most common foods which contain theobromine, listed greatest to least concentration: